awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 I have had interviewers go out of the room to take a bathroom break, sit on their phones, or just stare silently while I worked on the problem.
 An interview is just as much a chance to see how the candidate would work with you as you them.
 It is also an opportunity to evaluate their teamwork skills.
 This kind of work is not an island and having a poor team dynamic can ruin projects.

 Another problem is when the interviewer lets you hang yourself with your own solution.
 It is important that the interviewer provide guidance and redirection.
 Not doing so wastes the entire time left instead of giving a candidate an opportunity to show what they can do after correction.
-I had an interview with a principle engineer once for their architecture interview (they break them up into categories).
+I had an interview with a principal engineer once for their architecture interview (they break them up into categories).
 In it they asked me to find a way to count the number of unique exceptions in a production system.
 I went right into showing an architecture of designing a logging system and how the processing would work at scale.
 They had a line of questioning talking about the logging system itself and then at the end told me I could just hash the exceptions.
 I was pissed.
 If the interviewer had told me it would be a simple data structures question I would have answered it right away but was completely misled about the parameters of the interview.
 It was my fault that I made a simple solution a complex one, but the opportunity was completely missed on seeing what I could do, even if that meant I got marked down.

 ### Toy Questions